zbsarashki/stx-labs-openInfraVancouver2023/AIO-SX-On-Equinix/Familiarization-of-StarlingX-Management.md

 ## Log in to the GUI

-Open a browser and go to the assigned address from the class.
+Open a browser and go to the assigned [HTTP proxy port](../jumphost-setup/jumphost-targets.md) address from the class.
+For example `http://147.75.35.13:8801`

 > Note: Normally this would be the floating IP address and port 8080.